 the Board of Deacons.

-2003 recipient of the Leukemia Foundation “Woman of the Year.”
-Ms. Reynolds
+of the Leukemia Foundation “Woman of the Year.”
+She was involved in the conception

 Gaye G. Sprague

 Gaye Sprague is the owner and principal of Sprague & Sprague Consulting Engineers

 and has Bachelor and Master of Science degrees in civil engineering from Clemson